mar-alv/ignite-todo-list/README.md

 ```

 ##### <a id='en-locally' style='text-decoration: none; color: inherit;'>🚀 Run Locally</a>
-Paste the command into a terminal, the application will be accessable through this link: http://localhost:5173
+Paste the command into a terminal, the application will be accessable through this [link](http://localhost:5173)
 ```sh
 npm run dev
 ```